Tropix126/fluent-svelte/src/routes/docs/components/button.md

 ## Usage

 A button can either be a clickable action or a link.
 By default, a button will be rendered as a standard HTML `<button>` element.
-If an `href` prop is provided, the button will be converted into an `<a>` tag.
+If an `href` property is provided, the button will be converted into an `<a>` tag.

 ### Styles